JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_array_1afe07af266a2f066a51af64000d746cb9.md

 constexpr iterator end()
 ```

-Gets one iterator pointing to the one past last element of the array.
+Gets one iterator to the one past last element of the array.

 ## Return value
-Returns one iterator pointing to the one past last element of the array.
+Returns one iterator to the one past last element of the array.